akanehara/ginq/README.md

 You may not be familiar with closures, but it is very simple things.
 There are just three types of closures in **Ginq**, you can remember simply.
-These are predicate, selector, and connect selector.
+These are predicate, selector, and connection selector.

 ###Predicate
 A closure that passed to a method that do select, such as `where()` is called **predicate**.